Audio Guide: Sofia Introduction Walking Tour (Self Guided), Sofia

 9) Sofia Synagogue

-The Sofia Synagogue serves the spiritual needs of Sofia's Sephardic Jews.
-It is the largest synagogue in Southeastern Europe and is one of the two operating synagogues in Bulgaria.
-Designed by the Austrian architect Friedrich Grunanger, it opened in the presence of Tsar Ferdinand I of Bulgaria in 1909.
+The Sofia Synagogue serves the spiritual needs of Sofia’s Sephardic Jewish community, being the largest synagogue in Southeastern Europe and one of only two still operating in Bulgaria.
+Designed by the Austrian architect Friedrich Grünanger, it opened in 1909 in the presence of Tsar Ferdinand I of Bulgaria.

 10) Pirotska Street